segmentio/segment-docs/src/connections/destinations/catalog/beamer/index.md

 1. From the Segment web app, click **Catalog**.
 2. Search for "Beamer" in the Catalog, select it, and choose which of your sources to connect the destination to.
-3. Drop in the "API Key" into your Segment Settings UI which you can find from your [Beamer settings](https://app.getbeamer.com/settings#api).
+3. Enter the "API Key" into your Segment Settings UI which you can find from your [Beamer settings](https://app.getbeamer.com/settings#api).

 You can select any of the existing API keys in [your list](https://app.getbeamer.com/settings#api), but we recommend creating a new key to use specifically with your new Segment integration.
 Make sure to **enable the 'Create users' and 'Update users' permissions** for the API key you select.